Location

 Program Description

-The program is a hands-on educational, cultural, and professional experience incorporating four weeks of internship and research and four weeks of immersion in lectures and sociocultural exchange with communities in Southern Africa.
-This specially designed course will enhance students' understanding of comparative politics, focusing on Southern African countries of South Africa and Zambia.
-The course will challenge students' knowledge of Africa and allow them to develop objective perspectives of the continent and the respective countries.
-It will also stimulate the interests of students who plan a career in the US government foreign service and development work.
+The three-week program is a hands-on educational, cultural, and professional experience that incorporates two weeks of internship and research, as well as a week of immersion in lectures and sociocultural exchange with communities in Lusaka, Mazabuka, and Livingstone, Zambia.
+This specially designed course will enhance students' understanding of critical minerals from an economic, political, and public policy perspective.
+Centering on accountability, the course will challenge students' knowledge of Africa and its role in the critical minerals race, allowing them to develop objective perspectives on the continent and its respective countries.
+It will also stimulate the interests of students who plan a career in politics, policy, engineering, and business.
+During the program, students will tour a critical mineral mine for educational purposes and visit Victoria Falls, one of the Seven Wonders of the World, as part of their excursion.
+Additionally, students will visit selected national museums and cultural villages, including the Lusaka and Livingstone Museums, as well as Kabwata Cultural Village.

-In Zambia, the classes will take the form of lectures at the Southern Africa Institute of Policy Analysis and Research (SAIPAR) on Zambia's politics, economic, social, and cultural affairs dating from pre-colonial to colonial, independence, and post-independence.
-They will also work as interns for four weeks in nonprofits (both local and international) and some government agencies.
-These internships will be arranged by SAIPAR as part of the basic agreement with JMU.
-Excursions include visits to selected national museums and cultural villages, including the Lusaka, Livingstone Museums, and Kabwata Cultural Village.
+Students will attend lectures at the Southern African Institute of Policy Analysis and Research (SAIPAR) on Zambia's politics, economics, social, and cultural affairs, spanning from pre-colonial to colonial, independence, and post-independence periods to the present day.
+They will also work as interns for two weeks in nonprofits (both local and international), some government agencies, and private sector institutions engaged in the critical minerals value chain.
+SAIPAR will arrange these internships as part of the agreement with JMU.

 At the end of the program, students will: